Tyrrrz/Ressy/Readme.md

 // var manifest = portableExecutable.TryGetManifest();
 ```

+> **Note**:
-> 💡 If there are multiple manifest resources, this method retrieves the one with the lowest ordinal name (ID), while giving preference to resources in the neutral language.
+> If there are multiple manifest resources, this method retrieves the one with the lowest ordinal name (ID), while giving preference to resources in the neutral language.
 If there are no matching resources, this method retrieves the first manifest resource it finds.

 ##### Setting the manifest